Dealing with the deceased’s property: Wills, intestacy, and small estates

 What happens once I’ve identified the assets?

-As the executor/administrator, you’ll collect together all of the assets (sometimes called “gathering in” the estate).
+As the executor/administrator, you’ll collect all of the assets together (sometimes called “gathering in” the estate).

 You’ll be the temporary owner of all the property, money, shares, and debt.
 You’ll have to manage the estate and look after it on behalf of the beneficiaries (for example, the Land Titles Office will transfer any property that is in the estate into your name).
 Once probate is granted (or letters of administration if there’s no will), you can then transfer ownership to the relevant beneficiaries.